Quick Answer

 Take Action Before the Forecast Forces You To

-As a FEMA-trained emergency management professional and Wilderness First Responder with over 12 years in the Pacific Northwest, I can tell you the single clearest lesson from every winter storm disaster I’ve studied and responded to: the people who were fine had prepared before the storm, and the people who suffered had not.
-There is no in-between.
+As a FEMA-trained emergency management professional with over 12 years of field experience, I can tell you the single clearest lesson from every winter storm disaster I’ve studied and responded to: the people who were fine had prepared before the storm, and the people who suffered had not.
+There’s no in-between.

 Winter storm preparedness isn’t about fear.
 It’s about math.
 You know the grid can fail because it has — repeatedly, catastrophically, in living memory.
 You know the supplies you need because the list isn’t complicated.
 You know the timeline because meteorologists will give you days of warning.
 The only variable is whether you act on that information.